karmaniverous/stan/.stan/system/stan.system.md

 # Default Task (when files are provided with no extra prompt)

+Step 0 — Long-file scan (no automatic refactors)

+- Before proposing or making any code changes, enumerate all source files and flag any file whose length exceeds 300 lines.
+- Present a list of these files (path and approximate LOC).
+For each file, do one of:
+  - Propose how to break it into smaller, testable modules (short rationale and outline), or
+  - Document a clear decision to leave it long (with justification tied to requirements).
+- Do not refactor automatically.
+Wait for user confirmation on which files to split before emitting patches.

 Assume the developer wants a refactor to, in order:

 1. Elucidate requirements and eliminate test failures, lint errors, and TS